softwareshinobi/softwareshinobi/readme.md

 On my AllMyLinks page I've shared things about me and what I've done and what I've created.

-I like to think of it as Intentionally sharing my Magick with the Universe.
+I like to think of it as sharing my Magick with the Universe, with Intention.

 https://www.allmylinks.com/software-shinobi

-## How Can I Help Your Project?
+## How Can I Help Your Project As A Software Developer?

 Shoot me an email.